VazkiiMods/Botania/doc/omake.md

 hardest to keep life simple and free of unnecessary things.
 They speak rarely, but their friends and coworkers listen and take Bergamute seriously when they do do so.

-Bergamute is a music composer, not making much money, but enough to live on, and Bergamute is completely satisfied with that.
+Bergamute is a music composer, not making much Mana, but enough to live on, and Bergamute is completely satisfied with that.